 Promotion of public safety is enhanced with goal orientation and focus.
-The Board shall also assign Board Members and/or staff to serve as liaison to the following entities:
+The Board shall also assign Board Members and/or staff to serve as liaison to the following:

 - FCLB

 - NBCE

-- Continuing Education Audits

 - Ambassador at Large Presentations

 - Lectures

 - Attend Meetings of Other Regulatory Boards

-- Meetings with EO, Colleges, and Associations
+- Meetings with Colleges and State Associations

-This process shall be overseen by the Vice-Chair in consultation with the Chair.
+This process shall be overseen by the Vice Chair in consultation with the Chair.